mosaicml/streaming/docs/source/how_to_guides/configure_cloud_storage_cred.md

 ```

-More details on these files can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
-The streaming dataset reads the `~/.aws/config` and `~/.aws/credentials` to authenticate your credentials and stream data into your instance.
+More details about the authentication can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 ### Requester Pays Bucket